LA fans don’t waste time jeering Astros at Dodger Stadium

 “I think that we’re sort of in the mode of it’s another very good ballclub that is coming to Dodger Stadium that we got to try to beat,” manager Dave Roberts said.
 “I know that the fans haven’t had that opportunity, so I think for them there’s a feeling that there is potentially some closure from that aspect.”

 Houston visited Dodger Stadium last year when crowds weren’t allowed because of the coronavirus pandemic.
-Altuve, Carlos Correa and the Astros have been heckled throughout the season at ballparks throughout the country, but not when it was played at the capacity that they experienced for the opener of this two-game series.
+Altuve, Correa and the Astros have been heckled throughout the season at ballparks throughout the country, but not when it was played at the capacity that they experienced for the opener of this two-game series.

 The vociferous boos didn’t affect Altuve, who lined a single to center to lead off the game before Michael Brantley grounded into a double play.
 Walker Buehler struck out Correa to end the inning.